-- Frequency of backups is a trade-off of time spent now against time spent recovering your database later after a crash. - Run in ARCHIVELOG mode.
+- Frequency of backups is a trade-off of time spent now against time spent later recovering your database after a crash. - Run in ARCHIVELOG mode.
 You cannot perform online backups in NOARCHIVELOG mode. - Institute mirrored control files. - More importantly, institute mirrored online redo logs.
 If you lose the current redo logs, you will be able to recover your database only from the point of the last archived redo log.
-This is because any recovery relies on the redo logs to synchronize your database with the latest transactions. - Back up your Backup Catalog using obkexp.sh after every database backup. - Back up your archived redo logs frequently between database backups.
+This is because any recovery relies on the redo logs to synchronize your database with the latest transactions. - If you are using EBU 2.0 or earlier, back up your Backup Catalog using obkexp.sh after every database backup.
+If you are using EBU 2.1 or later, you do not need to do this, because the program performs the backup automatically. - Back up your archived redo logs frequently between database backups.